jason-kerney/blog/_drafts/2023-06-02-consent-at-scale.md

 ## Partition Change to Gain Trust

 Every change happens in steps and efforts with gradient returns.
 Rather then trying to gain upfront consent for everything that is about to happen approach it in bite sized pieces.
 Gain consent, for individual changes within individual contexts.
 This will reduce both the time and number of contexts you are working with.
-Another benefit to seeking consent to as small of changes as possible, is you can better describe what is happening and therefore build trust.
+Another benefit to seeking consent for as small of changes as possible, is you can better describe what is happening and therefore build trust.

 Large changes happen in small movements and so does large scale consent.